Where is the Public Health Summer School held and how do I get there?

 On your bike – there is also easy cycling to/from the centre city and many suburbs and we have plenty of bike parking in front of the university building.

-From Wellington Hospital - If coming to our University of Otago building from Wellington Hospital, take the Orange lift to level 3, turn left, go up the stairs past Fuel coffee shop (on right) to Ward Support Block, go past Vibe Café (on left) turn right and you are facing the University doors.
+From Wellington Hospital - If coming to our University of Otago building from Wellington Hospital, it is approximately a 10-minute walk.
+From the underground carpark, take the Red lift to level 3, turn left, past Mojo coffee shop (on right) to Ward Support Block (WSB), go past Vibe Café (on left) turn right and you are facing the University doors.
 Go through and you will be on level C of our building.
-Walk up the stairs to Summer School reception desk on level D.
+Walk up the stairs to Summer School reception desk on level D. Or take the orange lift to level 2, turn right and follow the orange line, turn left before the Emergency Department, go up the stairs and continue to Mojo coffee shop then continue as above.

 Is there accommodation close to the Public Health Summer School?